NordicSemiconductor/zcbor/README.md

 python3 <zcbor base>/zcbor/zcbor.py convert -c <CDDL description file> -t <which CDDL type to expect> -i <input data file> -o <output data file>
 ```

-You can see an example of the conversions in [tests/cases/yaml_compatibility.yaml](tests/cases/yaml_compatibility.yaml) and its CDDL file [tests/cases/yaml_compatibility.cddl](tests/cases/yaml_compatibility.cddl).

 Importing zcbor in a Python script
 ----------------------------------